Dragonizedpizza/jonfirexbox.github.io/Advertising.md

 <!-- * [Bump Bot](https://discordbots.org/bot/511167075801235478) (325 servers, 24 hour bump interval) // Can not be found on top.gg/discordbots.org -->

 ### Listing Servers
 Aside from websites and bot-served servers.
 Please note that servers may require you to stay in the server to keep your advertisement.
 Servers are ordered alphabetically.
-[This Google spreadsheet by cats#5485](https://docs.google.com/spreadsheets/d/1Ia8VYVrnggQR1Kvb982DzbjZMXjqqrtETPVE9ri7Jag/edit#gid=0) provides a more detailed comparison of various servers.
-We are only listing the well-maintained ones here.
+(This is not all server that must be here, will be adding more!)

 * [Advertise Your Server](https://discord.gg/RrjdrGQ)
 * [Discord Growth Portal](https://discord.gg/AG992Gc)